 U.S.-Mexico and U.S.-Canada land borders have been closed since March 2020.
 Border closures have been extended on a monthly basis since the COVID-19 pandemic began.
 They may be continued as needed based on epidemiological conditions.

-Starting Sept.
-7, 2021, the Canadian government will further ease its travel restrictions to allow vaccinated travelers from the U.S. into Canada for select non-essential travel reasons.
-The Canadian government first started to relax its travel restrictions on Aug.
-9, 2021.
+On Aug.
+9, 2021, the Canadian government eased some travel restrictions to allow vaccinated travelers from the U.S. into Canada for select non-essential travel reasons.
+The Canadian government further relaxed travel restrictions on Sept.
+7, 2021.
 Please see our related story for additional details.